AdamKoziorz/adamkoziorz.github.io/content/resume.md

 **WLP4 Compiler**

-- As part of the CS241 curriculum, wrote a compiler in C++ that transforms the WLP4 language, a small subset of C++, to MIPS assembly language
+- Wrote a compiler in C++ that transforms the WLP4 language, a small subset of C, to MIPS assembly language as part of the course curriculum for CS241
 - Selected efficient data structures and algorithms to ensure that the compiler is optimal in time and space

 **Personal Site**